Though most kayakers are good

 - Burning garbage in the campfire

 seems to be a popular evening pastime.
-It is however
+However, it

 in the wind.
 Burning garbage, even if it is just paper,